-Women's work How gender equality can deliver stronger local economies November 2023 Leah Millthorne Victoria Bettany Tallulah Eyres Sara Reis Lisa Adamson Sarah Longlands
+Victoria Bettany Tallulah Eyres Sara Reis Lisa Adamson Sarah Longlands

-CLES the national organisation for local economies EQUP LEEDS About the Centre for Local Economic Strategies (CLES) CLES is the national organisation for local economies.
+About the Centre for Local Economic Strategies (CLES) CLES is the national organisation for local economies.
 Established in 1986, we are an independent charity working towards a future where local economies benefit people, place and the planet.
 This will happen when wealth and power serve local people, rather than the other way around, enabling communities to flourish.
 We have an international reputation for our pioneering work on community wealth building and are recognised as the curators of the movement in the UK.
 Link.
 About the Women's Budget Group (WBG) WBG is an independent, feminist think tank that monitors the impact of government policies on men and women.
 We propose policies for a more gender-equal future, and we build the capacity of women and women's groups to participate in economic debates.
 Link.

 Acknowledgements We would like to thank Leeds City Council for supporting this project and being willing to explore the practicalities of piloting a gender inclusive approach to economic development.
 We also acknowledge the support of the many women across Leeds we engaged with about their experiences and insights without whom this work would not have been possible, and to Women's Lives Leeds who connected us to communities and invaluably informed the research.
 Link.
 This report was supported by the Columbia Threadneedle Foundation.
-The Foundation is a UK registered charity, established in 2013, with a primary focus on supporting UK charities to reduce poverty, deprivation and inequality in the UK, by targeting specific social outcome areas which include housing, healthcare, social care, education and skills, financial inclusion and community services.
+Established in 2013, the Columbia Threadneedle Foundation is a UK registered charity, which works with charities to improve individual lives while also driving fundamental social change through tackling critical social issues including employment, empowerment, inclusion, opportunity and mental health.
+Finally, thank you to Helen Power for editing and communications support and to Alice Needham-Pearmain, Leeds-based illustrator and designer, who created the report cover art.
 Link.
-Finally, thank you to Alice Needham-Pearmain, Leedsbased illustrator and designer, who created the report cover art.
-Link.
-New logo to be supplied